On the periodic orbits of C0-typical impulsive semiflows: Setting

-One of our goals will be to understand the dependence of an impulsive semiflow on the underlying vector field.
-In order to do so, consider two smooth codimension one submanifolds $D, \hat D \subset M$ so that $\text{dist}_H(D,\hat D)>0$.
-We consider the space of vector fields
+One of our goals is to understand the dependence of an impulsive semiflow on the underlying flow, given the impulsive regions.
+Let us introduce some notation.
+Consider the space $\mathscr{F}^{0}(M)$ of continuous flows and the space $\mathscr{F}^{0,1}(M)$ of Lipschitz continuous flows generated by Lipschitz continuous vector fields in $\mathfrak{X}^{0,1}(M)$.
+We consider the compact-open topology $\tau$ in $\mathscr{F}^0(M)$ which is the smallest topology such that the map